DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/security/offline-upgrade-dowl.md

         ...
         ```

-5. Backup the __--set__ parameters.
+5. Back up the `--set` parameters.

-    Before upgrading the security management version, it is recommended to run the following command to backup the __--set__ parameters of the old version.
+    Before upgrading the security management version, it is recommended to run the following command to back up the `--set` parameters of the old version.

     ```shell
     helm get values dowl -n dowl-system -o yaml > bak.yaml